 How Much Renters Insurance Do I Need in Washington?

-Washington law doesn't require renters insurance, but most landlords will likely require at least $100K in liability coverage.
-Requirements may vary based on your rental history, credit and pets.
-Consider how much property you want covered, weather risks, local crime rates and pet ownership.
+Washington doesn't legally require renters insurance, but most landlords require at least $100K in liability coverage.
+Requirements vary based on your rental history, credit and pets.
+Consider your property value, weather risks, local crime rates and pet ownership when determining coverage needs.

 Use our calculator below to determine your ideal personal property limits so you know how much renters insurance you need.